santitKU/Data-mining-fake_news_detection/README.md

 # Fake News Detection

 In this project we have detected fake news using LSTM method.
-We have done EDA which can be seen in the notebook FAKE_DETECT.py.
+We have done EDA which can be seen in the notebook FAKE_DETECT.ipynb.

 Install required packages by running
 `pip install -r "requirements.txt`